Bruckyy/PythonRAT/README.md

 exit        : Exit the server
 ==================== ONCE AGENT SELECTED: download    : Download the specified files | FILE: String | Ex: download /etc/passwd /etc/hosts
-upload      : Upload a file to selected target | LOCAL_FILE: String   REMOTE_DEST: String | upload payload.exe /tmp/payload.exe
+upload      : Upload a file to selected target | FILE: String | upload payload.exe ./payloads/another_payload.exe
 search      : Search a file on the target's filesystem shell       : Open a reverse shell from the selected agent (type exit to quit the shell) (not interactive) hashdump    : Dump the hashes from the target (may crash on Windows)